-Today, I had a quick meeting with my startup advisor and mentor, Bret Larsen, at his office in Mesa, Arizona.
+Today, I had a quick meeting with my advisor and mentor, Bret Larsen, at his office in Mesa, Arizona.

 Bret is a serial entrepreneur, and he built and sold his previous company while he was still a student at Arizona State University (ASU).